OverShifted/OverEngine/README.md

 * Glm : [Github](https://github.com/g-truc/glm)

 ## IDE / platform / compiler support
 * Visual Studio 2019 / Windows / MSVC
+_Also should work with 2017 and 2015_

 #### Also we are planning to support these:
 * Visual Studio 2019 / Linux / GCC